wizardfree/tome/somber-fascism-quagmire.md

    **Don't** get stuck thinking that _you_ have to solve every single problem that crops up.
 This only damages the support process.
 Lean on your team, that's what they're there for.

 ## How to Avoid Making These Mistakes
-* Provide tips and best practices for junior helpdesk analysts to avoid making these common mistakes, such as:
-	+ Always ask for clarification on a support ticket
-	+ Follow up on all support tickets in a timely manner
-	+ Document all support tickets in a clear and concise manner
-	+ Not staying organized and maintaining a clean work space
-	+ Get comfortable with not knowing everything.
-You've been hired for your ability to solve problems not how much you've memorised.
-Use the tools that you have at your disposal to research and troubleshoot the issue.

 1. **Ask better questions**:

     Why?
 To provide accurate and helpful information to the customer.